 With advances in neonatal medical care, more infants born preterm are surviving into childhood (McKenzie, Lynch, and Msall 2022).
 These children are at high risk of acquiring adverse neurodevelopmental outcomes when compared to their term-born peers (Twilhaar et al. 2018).
 Irregularities in early cerebral oxygen levels have been identified as a potential source of such delays, where too little oxygen provided during NICU care can result in white matter injury, while too much oxygen can result in reduced cortical connectivity (Rantakari et al. 2021).
 As such, being able to precisely, accurately, and non-invasively measure cerebral oxygenation is necessary for understanding and improving neurodevelopmental outcomes in preterm neonates.

 Unfortunately, there exist many challenges in measuring cerebral oxygen metabolism in neonates.
-Cerebral metabolic rate of oxygen (CMRO2) can be measured in humans using oxygen-15 positron emission tomography (PET) (Mintun et al. 1984), has been measured in infants (Altman et al. 1988), and is considered the gold standard.
+Cerebral metabolic rate of oxygen (CMRO2) using oxygen-15 positron emission tomography (PET) (Mintun et al. 1984), has been measured in infants (Altman et al. 1988), and is considered the gold standard.
 However, this method is invasive, requiring ionizing radiation, which limits its suitability for neonates.
 A less invasive option for evaluating brain hemodynamics is near-infrared spectroscopy (NIRS), which uses the attenuation of near-infrared light (~650–950 nm) as it passes through biological tissue (Skov et al. 1993).
 Deoxygenated and oxygenated hemoglobin absorb this light differently, allowing NIRS to estimate changes in deoxyhemoglobin and oxyhemoglobin (Wray et al. 1988) and thus provide an estimate of cerebral venous oxygen saturation (SvO2).
 While NIRS offers the advantage of being non-invasive and continuous bedside monitoring, it is limited to regional assessments where the probe is placed and is sensitive only to superficial brain tissue due to the shallow penetration depth of near-infrared light (Boas, Dale, and Franceschini 2004).

 For the preceding reasons, non-invasive MRI-based techniques are actively being explored to assess whole-brain oxygenation.
 MRI based methods have been developed for adults (Jain et al. 2011; Lu and Ge 2008; Xu, Ge, and Lu 2009) and are only beginning to be explored in neonates (De Vis et al. 2014; Liu et al. 2014; Qi et al. 2018; Jain et al. 2011; Jiang et al. 2019).
-One limitation of these methods, however, is the fact that SvO2 is often measured using a single slice, averaging values within several voxels in the superior sagitall sinus (SSS).
+One limitation of these methods, however, is the fact that SvO2 is often measured using a single imaging slice, averaging values across several voxels in the superior sagitall sinus (SSS).
 An alternative MRI method using quantiative susceptibility mapping (QSM) has been proposed, which measured SvO2 across the whole-brain.
 However, this method left room for improvement, as it removed the SSS, and required an arbitraty threshold value of 0.15 ppm in order to acquire realistic results (Weber et al. 2021).

 In the present study, we set out to determine whether decomposing the QSM image into its paramagnetic and diamagnetic comoponents would allow for a more accurate assessment of SvO2 in the central cerebral veins (CCV) of a cohort of preterm neonates.
 We also had a secondary aim of preserving the SSS vessel in our QSM images and using this data to determine whether a difference in oxygenation existed between the SSS and the CCV.